BadIdeaFactory/corporate/documents/operating.md

 - [x] Removing partners

 ### Types of Involvement
 1. **Corporate Overlord:** Corporate Overlords of BIFFUD own part of the company.
 They have votes during plotting sessions and can review pull requests to `/corporate`.

 2. **Members:** members can have ownership over BIFFUD projects.
 All Corporate Overlords are also members.
 Members are entitled to attend BIFFUD meetings.

-3. **Minons:** minions are contributing participants in BIFFUD projects.
+3. **Minions:** minions are contributing participants in BIFFUD projects.
 They might contribute via code, cash, or expertise.
 They are entitled to attend BIFFUD meetings.

 ### Corporate Overlord Responsibilities
 Bad Idea Factory is a Limited Liability Corporation, which means that partnership can't ~just~ be about the spirit or the lulz -- partners have legal responsibilities, ownership, and control over the company